- quick start

 The Search Shortcode

-This shortcode gives you a way to show a search form without the list and send the user to another page (or the same page) to see the results of their search.
+This shortcode gives you a way to show a search form on it’s own and send the user to another page (or a different part of the same page) to see the results of their search.
 The shortcode has an attribute named “target_page” which tells the search form where the search results page ([pdb_list] shortcode) is.
 You don’t need to use this if the search shortcode is on the same page as the target list, but if you put the search shortcode into a widget that can be on any page, you’ll need it.

 The “Total” Shortcode